BGRC CODE OF CONDUCT

 Sexual harassment is conduct based upon sex, whether directed toward a person of the same or opposite sex.

 Bullying of any kind is not tolerated in any form.
-Social media message groups that are set up that cause division and establish factions may be considered as insidious bullying, not in keeping with the club ethos and as such should be closed down.
+Forming social media message groups that are not inclusive, will cause division and establish factions and may be considered as insidious bullying.
+BGRC does not support the formation/existence of selective social media message groups as they are not in keeping with the club ethos and as such should be closed down.

 No performance enhancing or illegal drug taking is permitted.
 Any individual found doing so, especially whilst representing BGRC and wearing club kit, may be subject to disciplinary procedures.